-If you’re working with a victim of domestic abuse person this page provides advice and can help you make an appropriate referral to other services.
+If you’re working with a victim of domestic abuse this page provides advice and explains how you can make an appropriate referral to other services.

-Many professional are required to routinely ask anyone they are working with about domestic abuse, which can be an uncomfortable question.
-You could ask this by stating “as domestic abuse is so common in our society I’ve started asking all my clients/patients if their partner, or anyone at home, hurts, hits, threatens or intimidates them.
+Many professionals are required to routinely ask anyone they are working with about domestic abuse, which can be an uncomfortable question.
+You could ask this by saying, “as domestic abuse is so common in our society, I’ve started asking all my clients/ patients if their partner, or anyone at home, hurts, hits, threatens or intimidates them”.

-Those who have experienced abuse repeatedly tell us that they were ‘waiting for someone to ask’
+Those who have experienced abuse repeatedly say, they were waiting for someone to ask.

 You should tell victims of domestic abuse to ring Birmingham and Solihull Women’s Aid by calling 0808 800 0028 or the Domestic Abuse National Helpline by calling 0808 2000 247.
 You can also contact West Midlands Police Public Protection Unit for advice regarding safeguarding.

 For guidance please refer to our domestic abuse flowchart.